Justaz17/learn-software-testing/exam-2022-software-testing-sodv06002.md

 Explain your understanding of the big bang approach to software testing.
 Do you think you will ever use this approach in the future, explain your answer?

+The big bang approach to software testing is a testing strategy where all parts of a system are combined and tested simultaneously, typically after the development phase is complete.
+This approach involves waiting until the entire system is developed before beginning integration and system testing.

+**Understanding of Big Bang Approach:**
+- **All-at-Once Testing:** In the big bang approach, testing is done after all components or modules have been integrated, and the entire system is tested as a whole.
+- **Limited Iterative Feedback:** Because testing happens at the end of the development process, there is limited opportunity for iterative feedback during development.
+- **Risk of Compounding Issues:** Bugs in one module can affect the entire system, making it challenging to isolate issues and identify their root causes.

+**Considerations for Using the Big Bang Approach:**
+- **Suitability for Small Projects:** The big bang approach can be effective for small, simple projects where all components are easy to integrate and test simultaneously.
+- **High Risk for Large Projects:** For larger, complex projects, this approach carries high risks as issues may be compounded and harder to isolate.
+- **Limited Early Feedback:** The lack of early testing feedback may lead to discovering issues late in the development process, potentially increasing the cost of fixing them.
+- **Alternative Approaches:** Incremental and iterative approaches, such as agile and continuous integration, provide more opportunities for early feedback and issue resolution.

+In conclusion, while the big bang approach may be suitable for small projects, it is generally not advisable for larger, complex systems due to the risk of compounding issues and the limited opportunity for early feedback.
+Instead, incremental and iterative approaches such as agile and continuous integration are often preferred.

 ## Question 2 - (Total 33 Marks)

 ```java